Meritocra/coroot-mcp/README.md

 - `get_service_health`
   - Returns a compact health snapshot for a single Coroot service, aligned with the Application Health Summary indicators.

-Both tools are read-only and safe to expose to assistants.
+All tools are read-only and safe to expose to assistants.

 ## Using with Toolhive (example)